enonic/npm-react4xp/constants/README.md

 - `BUILD_R4X` (derived: `BUILD_MAIN` + `R4X_TARGETSUBDIR`, usually "<rootDir>/build/resources/main/assets/react4xp"):
   absolute path to target folder into which the React4xp core assets and all React components will be built - both entries and shared chunks - along with the "housekeeping files".
-- `CHUNK_CONTENTHASH` (9): Content hash length in the dependency chunk filenames, sets webpack's output.chunkFilename.
-  Set to something falsy to omit hashing entirely.
-Can also be an integer-parseable string such as "9", or a full webpack's output.chunkFilename setting string such as "[name].[hash:8].js".
 - `SSR_LAZYLOAD` (`true`) Main switch for SSR nashorn asset lazy-loading.
 - `SSR_ENGINE_SETTINGS` (`0`) [Nashorn engine settings](https://github.com/JetBrains/jdk8u_nashorn/blob/master/src/jdk/nashorn/internal/runtime/resources/Options.properties)
   for the SSR renderer.
 A pure number above 0 sets only caching size, changing the number X in the setting